Simple & Symmetrical

 You have many options here for running wires as you can use grommets, split loom or hose as I have on this one.

 On this guard I ran the wires through some tubing and into the pedestal leg.
 For this Garmin 741 everything needed fit in a single leg of the 1″ guard.
 The wires included the power/data cable, Garmin network cable for radar and a NMEA 2000 drop.

 This is one of the production mounting plates on a Bristol 40.
 The owner really liked the finished product and loved that it did not change the overall feel & aesthetics of his beautiful boat.
 He liked that it did not get all “gawdy looking” like he had a “40” plasma TV at the helm”.

 You want to ensure you can see the compass from standing at the helm so adjust your height accordingly.

-NOTE: Installing ANY plotter at the helm like this WILL cause interference with your compass.
+IMPORTANT: Installing any plotter, at the helm like this, will create some level of interference with your compass.
 Any time you do, you should have your compass professionally swung and a deviation card made.
-I have yet to find a plotter that could not be swung, even magnet door plotters like those from Raymarine, Garmin and Simrad, Lowrance HDS units etc..
+I’ve have yet to find a plotter that could not be swung, even magnet door plotters like those from Raymarine, Garmin, Simrad, Lowrance HDS units etc..

-TIP: For those located here in Maine Dave Witherill of Pathfinder Compass does exceptional compass work.
-You can contact him via his cruising blog.
+COMPASS ADJUSTMENTS: For those located here in Maine Dave Witherill of Pathfinder Compass does exceptional compass work.

 Laying Out A Raymarine e7D